 At the Bloustein School, we educate a highly select pool of students, preparing them for both public and private sector careers, teaching and research professions, and service at all levels of government.
 Our educational programs encourage open discussion of all viewpoints, the application of quantitative methods for analysis, the careful study of history, and a thorough consideration of economic and demographic trends and political institutions and processes.

 The Bloustein School is one of the few schools able to address local, state, regional, national and international policy and planning issues with expertise and credibility.
-With the graduate urban planning program ranked as one of the top ten in the nation and accredited by the Association of Collegiate Schools of Planning (ASCP) and the Planning Accreditation Board (PAB), and the public policy program accredited by the National Association of Schools of Public Affairs and Administration (NASPAA), the school is a leader in areas such as smart growth, transportation policy, workforce development, urban redevelopment, energy and environmental policy, public health, and conflict resolution.
+With the graduate urban planning program ranked #5 the nation among schools of planning and accredited by the Association of Collegiate Schools of Planning (ASCP) and the Planning Accreditation Board (PAB), and the public policy program accredited by the National Association of Schools of Public Affairs and Administration (NASPAA), the school is a leader in areas such as smart growth, transportation policy, workforce development, urban redevelopment, energy and environmental policy, public health, and conflict resolution.
 The Bloustein School builds on its association with its research centers, and is distinctive in its simultaneous focus on graduate and undergraduate education.

 Urban design is the process by which cities, towns, and villages are shaped, with the goal of making urban areas functional, attractive, and sustainable.
 It unites all the built environment professions, including urban planning, landscape architecture, architecture, civil and municipal engineering, and focuses on the design, quality, character and appearance of places.
 Urban planning is the process concerned with the use of land and design of the urban environment, including air, water, and infrastructure networks.
 It guides and ensures the orderly development of communities, and concerns itself with research and analysis, strategic thinking, policy recommendations, implementation, and management.
 The major in urban planning and design combines these fields to provide students with a sharper focus on city design, community development, geographic information systems (GIS) and graphical communications, and planning practice.